Overview

 What you get

-- Working code for each auth feature
+- Working code for each auth layer

 What this isn’t